nepalez/assertion/README.md

 [travis]: https://travis-ci.org/nepalez/assertion
 [inch]: https://inch-ci.org/github/nepalez/assertion

-Immutable assertions and validations for PORO.
+Standalone PORO assertions and validations.

 Synopsis
 --------

-The primary goal of the gem is to make assertions about <decoupled> objects.
+The primary goal of the gem is to make standalone assertions about objects and validate them.

-No `ActiveSupport`, no mutation of any instances.
+No monkey patching, no dependency from ActiveSupport, no mutable instances of any class.

 [About](https://github.com/mbj/mutant/issues/356) 100% [mutant]-covered.